OpenPonk/borm-editor/repository/Borm-Editor.package/BormDslParser.class/README.md

 ->> denotes commuinication

 Since communcation ends in different participant, the activity identifier must be prefixed with the participants identifier (i.e. aMyActivity ->> pRemoteParticipant.aRemoteActivity)

+Optionally activity can have data flows; they are enclosed in {  } starting at the same line as the activity.